Chemistry MS

 Fraser Fleming, PhD (University of British Columbia (Canada)).
 Professor.
 Nitriles, Isonitriles, Stereochemistry, Organometallics

 Lee Hoffman, PhD (Flinders University, Adelaide, South Australia).
-Assistant Teaching Professor.
+Associate Teaching Professor.
 Interfacial studies on the self-assembly of natural organic materials, understanding the nature of each component, and development of a mechanism describing this process;Dendrimer/metal nanocomposite design and synthesis hosting metal nanoparticles, utilizing the multivalent dendritic polymer architecture for further exploitation with other molecules such as antibodies and other targeting species.

 Monica Ilies, PhD (Polytechnic University of Bucharest).
-Associate Teaching Professor.
+Teaching Professor.
 Bioorganic chemistry and chemical biology; bioinorganic chemistry and biochemistry.

 Haifeng Frank Ji, PhD (Chinese Academy of Sciences).
 Professor.
 Micromechancial sensors for biological and environmental applications; Nanomechanical drug screening technology.